VijayalakshmiVJ/Genetic-Algorithm/README.md

 		Chromosome[7]   =  [x;y]  =  [01;09]
 ```

 If the number of genes are higher say for example 4, randomly select crossing point between 0 - (chromosomeLength – 1) i.e. 0 - 3.
-Say 2 was generated as crossing point.
-Then cross all genes till index 1.
+Say 2 was randomly generated as crossing point.
+Then cross all genes starting at 0 till index 1 (not including 2).

 ```
 		Chromosome[1]   =  [x;y]  =  [01;05;02;09]